 The Behaviour Policy at Roundwood Park School establishes the ways in which all members of the school community will contribute to the learning environment and 'creating a culture of praise'.
 Students are expected to attend school, be well motivated to learn and to behave well.
 In order to achieve these high standards, it is very important that all students are aware of positive behaviour expectations, which have been established by the school.
-The conduct of students around the school should be a clear reflection of the policy and also our "vision" for Roundwood Park School, as outlined in our school prospectus.
-Roundwood Park will be a place where individuals feel valued and learning is enjoyed.
-Roundwood Park School aims to\be a vibrant inclusive learning community which enables all students to achieve its vision as set out in the attributes and qualities of 'The Roundwood Park Leaver...".
+The conduct of students around the school should be a clear reflection of the policy and also our "vision" for Roundwood Park School, 'A Place to Flourish', which are underpinned by our school values Potential, Excellence, Kindness, Inspiration, Integrity, Community, and as outlined in the prospectus.
+Roundwood Park will be a place where individuals feel valued, learning is enjoyed and where everyone is able to reach their full potential.
+Roundwood Park School aims to be a vibrant inclusive learning community which enables all students to achieve the attributes and qualities as set out in 'The Roundwood Park Leaver...'.
 Roundwood Park is a well ordered, disciplined school, with very high expectations of students.
-It keeps in mind the school's community values of LIFE: Learning, Integrity, Friendship, Excellence.